 Home can be a haven for a child who has been bullied.
 Many children who had a tough time in public school succeed once they are away from the distractions and fear of bullies.
 Homeschooling can be both a short- and long-term solution if this is the situation your child is currently facing.
 An advantage of homeschooling is learning in an atmosphere that is mainly free of bullying and peer pressure.

 Although socialization with peers the same age is often pushed as an all-important goal of public schooling, many homeschooled children socialize with a wide variety of ages.
-Mixed-age play and socialization enriches their life experience and helps them learn to socialize even among non-peers.
-I have no qualms about telling my 11 year old to call to schedule his own haircut, or ask the librarian his own questions, for example.
-I feel his homeschool socialization has helped him come in to himself at a young age!
+Mixed-age play and socialization enrich their life experience and help them learn to socialize even among non-peers.
+I had no qualms about telling my 11-year-old to call to schedule his own haircut or ask the librarian his questions, for example.
+I feel his homeschool socialization has helped him come into himself at a young age!

 Seeking Higher Education and Work